Walk into the lime green offices of the Access to Health and Rights Development Initiative (

 Closeted but deeply religious, Kass quietly befriended other LGBTI members of the congregation, and at the same time became a highly public face of the church as a member of its choir.

 One week, another congregant approached him, and the two men struck up a close friendship.
-Kass invited his new friend to a party one weekend.
+One weekend, Kass invited his new friend to a party.
 Many of the guests identified as LGBTI and, as the celebration drew on, people danced and flirted.
 Kass’ new friend stood by snapping photos on his iPad.

 Kass thought nothing of it until the following Sunday, when the pastors at his church invited him for a solemn meeting.